 How do you know if you have a problem with fertility?
 Infertility is defined as having a year or more of timed intercourse during your partner’s ovulation and still not being able to conceive.
 While both the man and woman’s reproductive health should be evaluated for problems, it’s likely to be a combination of both

 How to Increase Sperm Count Naturally You don’t have to be trying to conceive a child to want to increase your sperm count.
 High sperm count is a sign that your hormones are normal and your body is healthy.
 Increasing your sperm count is easier than you think and involves natural methods.
 How can you

 Having a low sperm count doesn’t just impact your choice to have children.
-It can also be linked to certain illnesses such as testicular or prostate cancer.
+It can also be linked to certain illnesses such as prostate or testicular cancer.
 Keeping your sperm count healthy—meaning having at least fifteen million sperm in a milliliter of semen—is important for keeping healthy and ensuring that you’ll be ready when or if you decide to have children.
 What are the causes of low sperm count?